‘How I Met Your Mother’ star Josh Radnor is married | KRDO

 (CNN) — “How I Met Your Mother” actor Josh Radnor has met his match.

-Radnor married clinical psychologist Jennifer Jacobs earlier this month in an outdoor wedding ceremony, much to the chagrin of their chilly guests.
+Radnor married clinical psychologist Jordana Jacobs earlier this month in an outdoor wedding ceremony, much to the chagrin of their chilly guests.

 “I got married!
 Two weeks ago.
 In a *light* blizzard.
 It was an incredible overwhelming snowy bliss-filled weekend,” Radnor wrote on his Instagram page on Sunday, showcasing photos from their big day.

-Note: This story has been updated to reflect Jacobs’ first name is Jordana.